OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/uart1.md

 The `UART1` uses pins `45` and `46`.
 These are labelled as `TX1` and `RX1` to signify that they are used for `UART1`.

+##### Expansion Dock & Power Dock

 On the Expansion Dock and Power Dock, only `UART1` is broken out, shown below:

 ![uart-exp-power-dock](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/uart-pins-exp-dock.jpg)

+On the Expansion Dock, `UART0` is connected to the on-board USB-to-Serial chip, providing [direct access to the Omega's command prompt](#connecting-to-the-omega-terminal-serial) with a USB connection.

+##### Mini Dock

+There are no GPIO headers on the Mini Dock so neither of the UARTs are available on the Mini Dock.
+However, just on like the Expansion Dock, `UART0` is connected to the on-board USB-to-Serial chip, providing [direct access to the Omega's command prompt](#connecting-to-the-omega-terminal-serial) with a USB connection.

+##### Arduino Dock2

-Both `UART0` and `UART1` are available on the Arduino Dock R2 and the Breadboard Dock:
+Both `UART0` and `UART1` are available on the Arduino Dock 2:

 ![uart-arduino-dock](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/uart-pins-arduino-dock.jpg)

+The Arduino Dock connects the on-board microcontroller's serial port with `UART1` on the Omega, allowing direct communication between the microcontroller and the Omega.
+This is useful since it offers users the freedom to fully define and design the communication between the two devices.

+##### Breadboard Dock

+Both `UART0` and `UART1` are available on the Breadboard Dock:

 ![uart-breadboard-dock](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Doing-Stuff/img/uart-pins-breadboard-dock.jpg)

 **IMPORTANT: The TX+/- and RX+/- pins are used for the *Ethernet Expansion*.
 Be careful not to connect your serial lines to these pins!**

 ### Using the Command Line